Doing Business

 The Airports Division issues permits to conduct various types of commercial activities at public airports throughout the State.

-These are notices for upcoming and/or current concession possibilities at Hawaii State Airports and are coordinated by the Airports Division’s Property Management Section.
+These are notices for upcoming and current concession opportunities and other lease offerings at Hawaii State Airports that are coordinated by the Airports Property and Business Development Office.

 Other Business – Related Information